-Sex and relationship education (SRE) is compulsory from age 11 onwards (can be aged 10 depending on the mix of class).
+Relationship, Health and Sex education (RHSE) is compulsory from age 11 onwards (can be aged 10 depending on the mix of class).
 It involves teaching children about reproduction, sexuality and sexual health.
 It does not promote early sexual activity or any particular sexual orientation.

 Some parts of sex and relationship education are compulsory - these are part of the national curriculum for science.
 Parents can withdraw their children from all other parts of sex and relationship education if they want.
-All schools must have a written policy on sex education, which they must make available to parents for free.
+Please contact the school if you would like to discuss this area further.